AndreySinelnikov/Solutions/Github/GitHub Enterprise authentication via IDEA-generated tokens.md

     SELECT 'Get from VCS' & SELECT 'GitHub Enterprise' & SELECT 'Generate Token'.

 (NOTE: You'd have to align with GHE with the token next, I don't remember the exact steps but it should be self-explanatory)

+(NOTE: The authentication would also not work outside IDEA, but eh)